folio-org/raml-module-builder/README.md

   scanned at runtime by the runtime framework, to find the needed runtime implementations of the generated interfaces.

-To run the circulation module, navigate to the /target/ directory and `java -jar circulation-fat.jar`
+To run the circulation module, navigate to the `/target/` directory and do `java -jar circulation-fat.jar`

 # Command-line options